-2023-2024 Practical Session Dates

-November 16, 2023 (Blocks 5, 1-5pm) December 14, 2023 (Block 6 - 8:30am-12:30pm; Block 7 - 1-5pm) February 22, 2024 (Block 8, 1-5pm) April 4, 2024 (Blocks 9-11, 8:30am-12:30pm)
+See the Medical Spanish section on $\frac{4^{th} \text{ year GPS}}{4^{th} \text{ year GPS}}$ for Practical Dates for the current AY

-1. Students will have improved knowledge of Spanish grammar and medical Spanish vocabulary.

-2. Students will learn how Latino culture affects access and utilization of health care.

-3. Students will become familiar with correct use of a medical interpreter.

-4. Students will practice use of medical Spanish in the clinical skills center.
+- 1. Students will have improved knowledge of Spanish grammar and medical Spanish vocabulary. - 2.
+Students will learn how Latino culture affects access and utilization of health care. - 3.
+Students will become familiar with correct use of a medical interpreter. - 4.
+Students will practice use of medical Spanish in the clinical skills center.

-1. Improved knowledge of role of culture in care of patients will enhance patient care.

-2. Assessing skills in language will define safety limits in relying on personal medical Spanish knowledge.

-3. Enhanced knowledge of medical Spanish will improve communication ability.

-4. Understanding correct use of an interpreter will improve professionalism.

-5. Understanding the role of the interpreter and laws requiring access to interpreter will improve systems-based practice knowledge.
+- 1. Improved knowledge of role of culture in care of patients will enhance patient care. - 2.
+Assessing skills in language will define safety limits in relying on personal medical Spanish knowledge. - 3.
+Enhanced knowledge of medical Spanish will improve communication ability. - 4.
+Understanding correct use of an interpreter will improve professionalism. - 5.
+Understanding the role of the interpreter and laws requiring access to interpreter will improve systems-based practice knowledge.

-1. Students are expected to work independently on Canopy models.
-You must request access from the COM library.

-2. They are expected to attend 2 conversation sessions, one virtual SP session through the clinical skills center, and sessions on use of an interpreter and practical medical Spanish.

-3. A literature review and brief essay (1-2 pages) on the role of culture in medical care is required.
+- 1. Students are expected to work independently on Canopy models.
+You must request access from the COM library. - 2.
+They are expected to attend 2 conversation sessions, one virtual SP session through the clinical skills center, and sessions on use of an interpreter and practical medical Spanish. - 3.
+A literature review and brief essay (1-2 pages) on the role of culture in medical care is required.